luiscruz/udacity_data_analyst/P05/README.md

 The idea of giving more relevance to *Recall* is because in the investigation we would rather have False Positives (i.e., people that are not of interest but were falsely identified) than False Negatives (i.e., people that are of interest and will not be indicated for investigation by our model).

+##### Parameter Tuning
-Some machine learning algorithms are highly sensible to parameters (e.g., SVMs).
+Some machine learning algorithms are highly sensitive to parameters (e.g., SVMs).
-In these case, we do not have such kind of algorithms.
+Thus, it is important to make sure the algorithm is executed with the set of parameters that are optimal for the given problem.
+This can be implemented using a *Grid Search* in which the same algorithm is consecutively experimented with different settings.
+The optimal set of parameters is selected from the model that had the best performance.
+Performance metrics can be *Recall*, *Precision*, or *F1*.
+In this study, I have not included algorithms that would benefit from parameter tuning.
-We have tuned Random Forest to 100 trees, since this is a common setting for this algorithm.
+I have tuned Random Forest to 100 trees, since this is a common setting for this algorithm.

-If you wanted to tune a algorithm we would try tunning the algorithm with a set of different settings, perhaps using a grid search.
+##### Results of the algorithm and feature selection

 The best model was produced using **Gaussian Naive Bayes** with the following feature set: